 This is one of the simplest staples of hikers – couscous is ready in minutes with just the addition of boiling water.
 But that doesn’t mean it has to be a boring meal!
 Try this recipe with delicious Mediterranean vegetables and add grilled halloumi for added flair.
 Serves 2 hungry hikers.
 Ingredients 1 cup / 190g couscous (fine, not pearls) 10g dehydrated zucchini 10g dehydrated … Continue reading Recipe: Couscous with Mediterranean vegetables

 Make sure you get your slow-release energy from the most important meal of your outdoor day!
-Freeze dried scrambled eggs Oatmeal porridge Muesli and powdered milk Breakfast rice and cherries Continue reading 4 great camping breakfast ideas
+Freeze dried scrambled eggs Oatmeal porridge Muesli and powdered milk Breakfast rice and cherries Instant baked beans and tortilla breads Not sure how much muesli to pack?
+I like a hearty portion of 75g / half a cup of muesli, premixed with about 10g / 2 tbsp of milk … Continue reading 5 great camping breakfast ideas

 This may be the ultimate in hiking comfort foods.
 I’ve even had it for breakfast on hikes.
 It’s satisfying, energising, warming, ultralight, great for the family and also cheap to put together.
 Instant potato flakes need only boiling water to turn them into mash (though they’re even better with some milk powder included – see my recipe below).
 Same goes for dehydrated peas, and for … Continue reading Mash, gravy and peas